Engelhard

 Engelhard Corporation was an American Fortune 500 company headquartered in Iselin, New Jersey, United States.
 It is credited with developing the first production catalytic converter.
 In 2006, the German chemical manufacturer BASF bought Engelhard for US$5 billion.

 Early history

 The company was started by Charles W. Engelhard Sr. in 1902 when he purchased the Charles F. Croselmire Company in Newark, New Jersey with the proceeds from his wife's dowry.

-His wife Emilie Maria was the daughter of German brandy distiller Freidrich Canthal de He subsequently founded the American Platinum Works in 1903 and acquired several other companies.
+His wife Emilie Maria was the daughter of German brandy distiller Friedrich Canthal de He subsequently founded the American Platinum Works in 1903 and acquired several other companies.
 In 1904, he purchased Baker & Co., a platinum smelting and refining business located in Newark and in 1905, he established Hanovia Chemical and Manufacturing Company also in Newark.
 Engelhard became the world's largest refiner and fabricator of platinum, gold and silver, a producer of silver and silver alloys in mill forms, operator of the world's largest precious metals smelter.
 They also developed liquid gold for decorative applications.